Question 1:

 No.

 The Cape 31 International One Design Class Rules are closed class rules (Part II preamble).
-The World Sailing Equipment Rules of Sailing define closed class rules as (ERS C.2.2): “Class rules where anything not specifically permitted by the class rules is prohibited.”
+The World Sailing Equipment Rules of Sailing 2025 - 2028 define closed class rules as (ERS C.2.2): “Class rules where anything not specifically permitted by the class rules is prohibited.”

-As the class rules do not specifically refer to the addition of holes to the jib tracks any addition of holes to the jib tracks is prohibited.
+As the class rules do not specifically refer to the addition of holes to the jib tracks, any addition of holes to the jib tracks is prohibited.

 Andy Wibroe